 Enter upon Owner's Dwelling to remove the violation, make the necessary repairs, or improve the Dwelling to meet the minimum Community standards or perform maintenance, which is the responsibility of the Owner, with all costs or expenses paid by the Owner.

 Seek remedy by use of alternative dispute resolution such as mediation or arbitration.

 Suspend or condition the Owner’s right to use any Master Association recreation amenities, after Notice and Hearing.

-Suspend the Owner’s voting privileges as a Member.

 A combination of the above.

-Following a noticed hearing and an opportunity to be heard, residents or Owners/Members who have violated the Governing Documents on a continuing or frequent basis and/or are 90 days or more delinquent in the payment of their Assessment account, as hereinafter defined, may be restricted from Member privileges, including but not limited to the following, until their account balance is paid in full and kept current:

-Deactivation of all Member and guest facility access cards,

-Deactivation of all Member transponders,

-Suspension of privileges,

-Suspension of use of any Master Association recreational amenities and/or provided services, and

-Suspension of reservation privileges and cancellation of existing reservations made for the Clubhouse Facility, or any other reserved areas.